Best Resume Format for Any Job: Examples & Templates

 8. File Format

-Most employers welcome resumes in PDF or Microsoft Word format.
-If you use our Resume Builder to create your resume, you can download it in these formats or check out our PDF resume template and Word resume template sections for more resume examples.
+Most employers prefer resumes in PDF or Microsoft Word format.
+Use our Resume Builder to create and download your resume in these formats.

 Resume Format Templates

 Get started by editing and downloading one of our preformatted resume templates.
-We have a number of options for different industries and plenty of free downloadable templates with all three resume formats you can edit on your own.
+We have a several options for different industries and plenty of free downloadable templates with all three resume formats you can edit yourself.

-This functional modern resume template includes a summary of qualifications that highlights your top qualifications and abilities, despite not having a lot of work experience under your belt.
+This functional modern resume template includes a summary of qualifications that highlights your top qualifications and abilities, despite your lack of work experience under your belt.

-As you can see from this creative resume template, combination resumes are a great option for people switching careers who have transferable skills and experience.
+As this creative resume template shows, combination resumes are a great option for people switching careers who have transferable skills and experience.

-This job seeker utilizes the work history and skills sections to show the employer that they’re well-rounded and have the qualifications that it takes to excel.
+This job seeker utilizes the work history and skills sections to show the employer that they’re well-rounded and have the qualifications to excel.

 This chronological professional resume template demonstrates why this format is both common and popular.

-The work history section follows your professional summary, highlighting extensive experience and career achievements before diving into the skills you possess.
+The work history section follows your professional summary, highlighting your extensive experience and career achievements before discussing your the skills you possess.

 As you can see, the focus on work experience makes this simple chronological template the best resume format for people with years of relevant experience in their field.